Anthony Batt

 Anthony Batt (died 1651), was a Benedictine monk.

 Batt resided for some years in the English monastery of his order at Dieulwart, in Lorraine.
-Weldon says that his death occurred 12 Jan.
-1651, and adds that ‘he was a great promoter and practiser of regular discipline, a famous translator of many pious books into English.
-He wrote a most curious hand, and spent much of his time at La Celle, where there is a Catechism of a large size, which he composed at the instance of some of the fathers in the mission.’
+Benedictine archivist Dom Benet Weldon wrote that Batt died on 12 Jan.
+1651, and added that Batt:was a great promoter and practiser of regular discipline, a famous translator of many pious books into English.
+He wrote a most curious hand, and spent much of his time at La Celle, where there is a Catechism of a large size, which he composed at the instance of some of the fathers in the mission.